stephengold/Maud/README.md

 While Maud can only *edit* one model at a time, the Editor Screen can split in half to *display* 2 different models.
-(This is useful when retargeting animations from one model to another.)
+(This is useful when merging models or retargeting animations from one model to another.)
 The model being edited is called the "target" model.
 The other model is called the "source" model.